 Electronic Course Materials

-Electronic reserves and course materials are accessible through the course's Blackboard site.
+Electronic reserves and course materials are accessible through the course's Canvas site.

 In general the library does not put a current course's textbooks on reserve.
 All print items on reserve are listed in NUcat under the Course Reserve tab.
 Inquiries about specific items should be directed to the course's instructor.